Transport properties of baryon rich back-reacted thermal plasma with finite 't Hooft coupling correction: Energy Loss of the Rotating String

 In this section, we study the energy loss of the rotating probe quark through rotational, drag or vacuum energy loss.
 The interaction of the probe quark with the thermal medium in the presence of the higher derivative GB gravity, potential and string cloud leads to the energy loss.
 In \cite{Pokhrel_2025,Pokhrel_2025a,Athanasiou_2010,Herzog_2007,Chakrabortty2016a}, the energy loss has been holographically studied, by considering the rotating probe motion in the weakly coupled dual gravity background and the rotational energy loss is given as,

-where $\alpha'$ is related with the string tension, $u_c$ is the solution of the equation $h(u)-\rho^2\omega^2=0$.
+where, $u_c$ is the solution of the equation $h(u)-\rho^2\omega^2=0$.
 Here, $\rho(u)$ is the radius of the probe string at distance $u$ from the boundary and $h(u_c)$ is the value of the metric function at the critical or turning point $u_c$.
 From the above equation, the energy loss is plotted for range of parameters $a$, $\alpha$, $\Phi$ and different values of temperature, velocity and angular frequency in figure (\ref{fig_energyloss_rot}).

 From figure (\ref{fig_energyloss_rot}), it is observed that the rotational energy loss slightly gets reduced with temperature (subfigure a and b) and GB coupling, whereas it gets enhanced with increase in velocity (subfigure a and c), angular frequency (subfigure a and d), flavor density and potential (subfigure e).\\